cmcdonaldca/shopify.net/README.md

 This sample application should give you an excellent idea how you will need to perform the required oAuth authentication and API calls.

-First you must install MVC3 and then open, compile and run the web application.
+For the DotNet4.5 folder, first you must install MVC3 and then open, compile and run the web application.

 Once you go through the authorization steps, you can Add/Edit/Delete Shopify Blog objects.